CircuitVerse/Interactive-Book/docs/nand_gate_method.md

 ```

 ### Step 2: Applying De Morgan's Law
-We first apply [De Morgan's Law](https://learn.circuitverse.org/docs/bool.html#de-morgans-law) to the innermost bracket, such that we preserve the outermost negation at the time of expressing the `F` as a NAND expression.
+First apply [De Morgan's Law](https://learn.circuitverse.org/docs/bool.html#de-morgans-law) to the innermost bracket, such that the outermost negation is preserved at the time of expressing the `F` as a NAND expression.

 Thus, by applying De Morgan's Law:
 ```yaml
 F = ((AB' + C'D)')'
   = ((AB')' .
 (C'D)')'
 ```
-We stop here as we have now standardized the boolean expression such that it can completely be represented by a NAND gate are every input level.
+The boolean expression is now standardized such that it can completely be represented by a NAND gate are every input level.

 ### Step 3: Construct the NAND circuit
-Now that we have gotten the boolean expression to the required standard, we can implement it as a NAND circuit.
+Now that you have gotten the boolean expression to the required standard, you can implement it as a NAND circuit.

 ```yaml
 F = (A NAND B') NAND (C' NAND D)
 F = (A NAND (B NAND B)) NAND ((C NAND C) NAND D)
 ```
 Notice that there are input elements that are present in the negative form, namely `B'` and `C'`.
-We can represent them by using the NAND gate in order to realise the [NOT gate](https://learn.circuitverse.org/docs/universal_gates.html#implementing-not-gate-1).
+You can represent them by using the NAND gate in order to realise the [NOT gate](https://learn.circuitverse.org/docs/universal_gates.html#implementing-not-gate-1).

 <iframe width="600px" height="300px" src="https://circuitverse.org/simulator/embed/93441" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>